W.A.T.R. - West Contra Costa Assistive Technology Resources

 WATR provides assistive technology (AT), including Augmentative and Alternative Communication (AAC) services in the West Contra Costa School District.

-Steps to starting the decision-making process about potential AT or ACC services for a student
+Steps to starting the decision-making process about potential AT or ACC services for a student1. call (speak slowly), fax or email a message about your student

 a. include your name, title, contact information (phone, email, and or fax)